-Background: As early as the 1930s, westward propagating disturbances in the lower troposphere were identified as seed circulations for most TCs in the North Atlantic Ocean (Dunn 1940).
-The origins of these pre-genesis disturbances, or pre-tropical depressions (pre-TDs), were traced back to North Africa and are now known as African easterly waves (AEWs; Riehl 1945).
-About 70% of all TCs and, more impressively, 85% of major hurricanes in the North Atlantic Ocean have been found to initiate from AEWs (Landsea 1993).
-On average, sixty AEWs exit the West African coast each year.
-However, determining which of these AEWs will develop into TCs has proven to be a forecasting challenge.
-For example, over 50% of TC genesis events in the Atlantic main development region predicted by the Global Forecast System (GFS) from 2004-2011 were false alarms (Halperin et al. 2013).
-Recent research has shed some light on the relationship between AEWs and TC genesis in the North Atlantic Ocean.
+AEWs and TC genesis in the North Atlantic Ocean.
 The AEW-relative flow around an incipient disturbance has been hypothesized to be an important factor in protecting the disturbance from environmental intrusions, and thus creating or maintaining a favorable environment for TC genesis to occur (Dunkerton et al. 2009).
 Brammer and Thorncroft (2015) have shown that, as AEWs leave West Africa, the troughs are sensitive to the low-level environment to their west and northwest (Fig. 1).
 Although the vortex at 700 hPa typically has a closed circulation in the wave-relative reference frame, the AEW troughs are still cold-core in the lower troposphere and, therefore, there is relative westerly flow under the vortex and through the lower levels of the trough.
 In a composite analysis, significant differences in the moisture of the low-level environment to the northwest of the troughs were found between developing and non-developing waves.
 Favorable developing waves had significantly higher moisture content in the lower troposphere to the northwest of the trough as they exited the West African coast compared to favorable non-developing waves.
 Trajectory analysis for all the waves revealed that as the AEWs transition over the West African coast the troughs are typically open to the environment ahead and to the northwest of the trough.
 For developing waves this means that moist air (e.g. moist tropical sounding, Dunion 2011) is ingested into the lower levels of the system, while for non-developing waves dry air (e.g. SAL or mid-latitude dry air intrusion soundings) is ingested.
 At this stage in the AEW life cycle, moisture differences may be fundamental in determining whether a favorable wave will develop or not.
 The depth and the integrity of the closed circulation around the pre-genesis disturbance is an important consideration for providing a convectively favorable environment for TC genesis.
 Freismuth et al. (2016) argue that the vortex of ex-Gaston (2010) was susceptible to dry air above the vortex maxima, which hindered deep convection and led to a weakening of the vortex.
 In addition, nondeveloping disturbance (AL90, 2014) encountered lower tropospheric dry air to its west and northwest, which was ingested by the disturbance and was likely a major contributor in the failed genesis (Fig. 2).
-Preliminary results by Brammer (2015) suggest that as AEWs leave the West African coast, these troughs typically possess closed circulations at 700-600 hPa.
-Yet, these troughs remain open to the environment both above and below the 700-600-hPa layer.
+Brammer and Thorncroft (2017) showed that as AEWs leave the West African coast there is an increase in air parcel trajectories reaching the AEW circulation from low-levels to northwest of the trough circulation.
+Although the AEW troughs typically possess closed circulations at 700-600 hPa as they leave the West African coast, the circulation can remain open to the environment both above and below the 700-600-hPa layer.
 As AEWs propagate across the North Atlantic, the troughs are more likely to exhibit closed circulations at low-levels due to either increased vorticity within the trough or the changing background shear profile over the central Atlantic.
 It was therefore hypothesized that AEWs are especially sensitive to the low-level environment to the west and northwest of the trough during the first three days after leaving the West African coast.
 Since AEWs typically propagate at 7.5 m s-1 over the Atlantic (Kiladis et al. 2006), these waves are typically located near 35°W after three days.